 Being able to de-escalate and defuse situations with kids and young adults is an extremely helpful skill.
-Kids and young adults who become emotionally overwhelmed or irritated in a situation may begin to express their emotions in aggressive or violent ways.
-Some examples of these behaviors might include aggressive posturing, yelling, throwing items, swearing, and making threats.
+Kids and young adults who become emotionally overwhelmed or irritated in a situation may begin to express their emotions in challenging ways.
+Some examples of these behaviors might include aggressive posturing, yelling, throwing items, swearing, and refusing to follow directions.
 Quite often, without training, these situations become a power struggle between the young adult and the teacher.
 These power struggles only make the situation worse, though.

 The best way to handle these types of behaviors is to de-escalate the situation as soon as possible.
 It’s very important to recognize that this does not mean letting the student get away with the behavior.
 Instead, de-escalation focuses on helping the student return their emotions back to a normal level.
 It is critical that the student is calm for a period of time before behavior and expectations are discussed again.

 Kids and young adults with oppositional defiant disorder (ODD), attention deficit hyperactivity disorder (ADHD), anxiety, and trauma are just some examples of those who need these strategies utilized to be successful.

 If you need further training and support in this area, consider the De-Escalation Strategies Guide that includes extensive training materials, information on Oppositional Defiant Disorder, proactive strategies, reference lists, and a quick-guide to store in a spot for use on the fly.